AstroDMx Capture - Technical Help

 Fixes and work-arounds

 If your ZWO USB2 camera does not work in AstroDMx Capture, then there are various things that can be done.
-First and foremost, make sure that your operating system is fully updated and then check to see if the kernel version is higher than 4.15.0.
+First and foremost, make sure that your operating system is fully updated and then check to see if your kernel version is higher than 4.15.0.
 If your kernel is lower than 4.15.0 then you might have to either patch or upgrade the kernel.
-More information about patching the kernel can be found at step number 2 below.
+More information about patching the kernel can be found below.

 Some modern computers do not have a EHCI USB controller.
 On such computers, the xHCI controller handles all ports, including USB2.
 Unfortunately, the USB2 ZWO cameras do not seem to be compatible with the xHCI controller unless the compatible firmware is installed.

 As mentioned above, modern kernels do not require patching.
-However, if your distribution does not offer a newer kernel version or, for whatever reason, you want to use an older version then you can patch the kernel.
-Note, patching the kernel will only work if your computer has an EHCI controller (see point 1).
+However, if your distribution does not offer a newer kernel version or, for whatever reason, you want to use an older kernel version then you can patch the kernel.
+Note, patching the kernel will only work if your computer has an EHCI controller.

 As there are so many different distributions, I will not explain how to actually compile the kernel.
 For this information, please consult your distribution’s documentation.

-- Download the kernel source by following your distribution’s kernel compilation instructions.
-Once the kernel sources have been downloaded, edit the following source file (the path starts from the kernel source directory).
+Download the kernel source code by following your distribution’s kernel compilation instructions.
+Once the kernel sources have been downloaded, navigate to the root of the kernel source directory and edit the following source file.

 [USB_ENDPOINT_XFER_CONTROL] = 64,